Yazwh0/BitMagic.Documentation/MCPAgent.md

 | `get_cpu_history(count?)` | Returns the most recently executed CPU instructions, most recent first, with register state, flags and source file/line where known.
 Useful for seeing how execution actually reached the current stop, not just where it is now. |
 | `disconnect()` | Ends the debug session. |

+## Resources

+Alongside its tools, X16M serves `bmasm-syntax`, a purpose-written reference to the `.bmasm` language and its embedded Template Engine C# - directives, types, labels, scope, expressions, the BM library, and a worked example.
+An agent can read it before writing or editing `.bmasm` code, without you having to explain the syntax yourself.

 ## Example

 Once X16M is registered, you don't call its tools directly.
 You ask your agent in plain English, and it picks the right tools for you.